l3allil2onz/Discord-bot/README.md

 # Discord-bot

-A discord bot built in Python to test the discord API.
+A discord bot built in Python to test the discord API, This is the first version that currently has a feature to play music on youtube.

 ## Features